markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Deep Dive**: Discover more about Chrome's [DevTools here.](https://developers.google.com/web/tools/chrome-devtools/) If it is seems a little much for now, it's because this tool has a vast array of uses that is beyond our current concept scope.
 Don't worry, we will divulge more of these tools as they become more relevant and useful for us.

+> **Preservable Walk Through**:  Quick gif demonstration showing how to use Chrome DevTools to quickly change the background-color of google.com

 > **Activity/Pause**: Let's go to a popular website and change some of the styling properties of the `body` element, like the `background-color`.
 Try out the `element inspector`, the arrow icon in the top-left corner of the DevTool window, to target a specific element.
 Notice the changes in the `Element` and `Style` panels.
 Feel free to play around at will.
 Are these changes permanent?How can we tell?
 > **Answer**: Page refresh can determine persistence or permanence of a change.